-After failing to carry out phase 1, the Liberals have no plan for how to invest the tens of billions of dollars allocated to more than 50 programs falling under some thirty agencies and departments.
-They are incapable of doing the legwork, they are incapable of reporting to Parliament and incapable of providing a comprehensive investment plan.
+After failing to carry out phase 1, the Liberals have no plan for how to invest the tens of billions of dollars allocated to more than 50 programs falling under some 30 agencies and departments.
+They are incapable of doing the legwork, incapable of reporting to Parliament and incapable of providing a comprehensive investment plan.

 We have all day to talk about it.
 I know that my Liberal colleagues will spend the day telling us about the wonderful projects that have been completed and other projects that have been announced without really knowing when those will get off the ground.
 Some projects have been announced once, twice, three times.
 The cost is not calculated.
 If that is how the Liberals balance their budget, it does not work.

 The fact is that there is no plan and management is piecemeal, and so there is no impact on the economy.
 Instead of celebrating, my colleagues opposite should be as concerned as we are about the government's inability to plan for its infrastructure investments.